-A gourmet city renowned for its exquisite recipes, Paris is a treasure-trove of tasty treats to make your taste buds tingle!
+A gourmet city renowned for its delicious recipes, Paris has some exquisite mouthwatering treats!
 Chouquettes, financiers and macarons make up a delectable landscape just waiting to be explored.
-To truly savour your stay, let yourself to be tempted by these irresistible pastries!
+To truly savour your stay, let yourself to be tempted by these irresistible cakes and pastries!

 Named after the patron saint of bakers and pastry chefs, the Saint-Honoré consists of a round choux pastry base onto which are set several small choux pastries filled with butter cream.
 The centre of the cake is filled with Chantilly or Chiboust cream.